CapAM59/poll-assignment/README.md

 PollAssignment is a local‑first single-page polling application written in Typescript.

 ## 1.1.
-Roadmap
+Roadmap / Backlog

-- HTML Admin
+### 1.1.1.
+By Components and priority
-  - Retirer les boutons
+- Survey-Probe
-- HTML / ts : Poll
-- HTML / ts : Results
+  - HTML
+    - Display question
-- HTML / ts : global
+  - TS : Manage the entier process
+- Survey-Results
+- Poll-page
+  - Refresh button must delete current poll and childs questions and theirs childs answers
+  - Highlight with border the focused panel or/and Shadow others
+- Survey-Admin
+  - Block access to user != admin
+  - Remove save button in favor of autosave
+  - a bit of CSS

+### 1.1.2.
+By Features
-- User management : Authentification CRUD
+- User management
+  - Seeds
+  - Authentification topleft icon menu
+  - for Poll-Page, grant access only for Admin
+  - Admin user CRUD management page
-- SOLID
+- SOLID Classes

 ## 1.2.
 UI/UX

 ### 1.2.1.
+Actual main screen

+Here a screenshot of PollAssigment :

+### 1.2.2.
 Theme
 PrimeNG detects if your browser is in dark mod.

-### 1.2.2.
+### 1.2.3.
 Admin's form
 A minimum of 2 questions is mandatory and a maximum of 10 is setted.
 All fields are limited to 80 characters.

 Warning : When the refresh button is pressed, all the related information to your survey are erased !
 In this order : first, the results, then, the displayed questions, then the poll itself.
 It is related to how the database's schema is.

-### 1.2.3.
+### 1.2.4.
 Poll

-### 1.2.4.
+### 1.2.5.
 Results' view

 # 2. 🛠️ Stack